Italian-American National Union: Corruption of the Unione

 Merlo died of cancer in 1924, and the chapter organization split into several factions (later renamed the "Italo-American National Union"), as various underworld groups struggled for control of the organization.
 Of these factions, "Bloody" Angelo Genna claimed the presidency following Merlo's death; however, he was murdered the following year by members of the North Side Gang.
 Genna's successor Samuzzo "Samoots" Amatuna was killed in a barbershop that same year, allegedly by Northsider Vincent "The Schemer" Drucci.

-Myth has it that Al Capone had amassed enough power in Chicago to place Antonio Lombardo as head of the Unione Siciliane", but Lombardo was believed to have been chosen by outside Mafia leaders for his abilities as a peacemaker.
+A common assumption that Al Capone had amassed enough power in Chicago to place Antonio Lombardo as head of the Unione Siciliane", but Lombardo was thought to have been chosen by outside Mafia leaders for his abilities as a peacemaker.
 Lombardo was from eastern Sicily, but he agreed with Supreme President Bernard Barasa to change the name to the Italo-American National Union to increase awareness that the association was not only for Sicilians.
 Lombardo held considerable influence in Italian-American communities, including acting as a negotiator between Black Hand kidnappers and victim's families.
-It is traditionally believed that he was supported by Capone, but many members of the organization opposed his reforms.
+It is traditionally assumed that he was supported by Capone, but many members of the organization opposed his reforms.
 A faction challenged Lombardo, under the leadership of Capone rival Joe [Aiello], calling for his withdrawal from office.
 Lombardo's refusal resulted in his death on September 7, 1928.
 According to Nick Gentile, however, Aiello was Lombardo's underboss and Capone was given permission by Joseph Masseria (a boss of one of New York's Five Families and soon a "Boss of Bosses") to eliminate both Aiello and Lombardo.
-Gentile believed that Capone was responsible for Lombardo's death.
+Gentile thought that Capone was responsible for Lombardo's death.

 Pasqualino "Patsy" Lolordo assumed the presidency for around four months until his own murder by Joe Aiello at his home on January 8, 1929.
 Aiello claimed the presidency the next day and reportedly held the office for a year and a half until his death by a Chicago Outfit gunman on October 23, 1930.
 In fact, he may never have held office.